vandomed/crowdopt/README.md

 Crowd-Optimized R Functions
 ================
 Dane Van Domelen <br> <vandomed@gmail.com>
-2018-03-18
+2018-03-19

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 Concept
 -------

 The concept for this package is crowdsourced optimization for speed.
-Long term, the goal is to optimize enough base R functions that a typical R user can drastically speed up their scripts by simply loading **crowdopt** and replacing functions like *mean* and *sd* with *mean2* and *sd2*.
+Long term, the goal is to optimize enough base R functions that a typical R user can drastically speed up their scripts by simply loading **crowdopt** and replacing functions like *range* and *sd* with *range2* and *sd2*.

 Anyone can contribute on [GitHub](https://github.com/vandomed/crowdopt).
 Once you contribute a function, you become a co-author for the package, and remain a co-author even if your function eventually gets replaced by a faster one developed by somebody else.